Tag Archives: Martin Scorsese

 Episode one features wry writer, humorist and raconteur Fran Lebowitz.
 We get to learn more about her fascinating mind as she wanders the New York City streets and sits down with Scorsese.

-Similarly to the clueless man in the trailer, Fran Lebowitz is one of those famous people whose faces I recognise; yet I ha no idea what she really did until today.
+Similar to the clueless man in the trailer, Fran Lebowitz is one of those famous people whose faces I recognise, yet I had no idea what she really did until today.

-Now is as good a time to learn as any.
-Especially since I feel I can never spend enough time with smart, funny women.
-There’s also the fact that the highly respected Scorsese is the one interviewing her.
+Since I generally feel I can never spend enough time with smart, funny women, now is a great time to learn more about Lebowitz.
+There’s also the fact that the highly respected Scorsese is the one conducting the interview.

 Pretend it’s a City Release Dates: January 8th, 2021 (US), Netflix